 Human beings are made of primarily water, so we learn the health benefits of drinking water early in life.
 Low hydration levels can cause damage to multiple systems of your body, including your mouth.

 Medical professionals recommend that patients drink eight eight-ounce glasses of water every day, which can preserve their oral health.
 Dr. Greg Reece, a dentist in Charlotte, NC, describes the importance of drinking plenty of water to keep your teeth and gums healthy.

 Rinse Unwanted Residue

 Drinking water can feel refreshing if you are thirsty, but it can also invigorate your oral hygiene.
 Brushing your teeth at least twice a day and flossing are crucial steps for your oral hygiene routine, but we consume items throughout the day that can contribute to plaque build-up.

-A glass of water can rinse lingering food particles that cling to your teeth and gums after eating.
+A glass of water can rinse lingering food particles clinging to your teeth and gums after eating.
 If left alone, these substances can react with bacteria in your mouth to cause undesirable symptoms like bad breath and contribute to dental concerns such as tooth decay.

 Fight Dry Mouth